shipmonk-rnd/phpstan-rules/README.md

 ### allowNamedArgumentOnlyInAttributes
 - Allows usage of named arguments only in native attributes
-- Before native attributes, we used [DisallowNamedArguments](https://github.com/slevomat/coding-standard#slevomatcodingstandardfunctionsdisallownamedarguments).
+- Before native attributes, we used [DisallowNamedArguments](https://github.com/slevomat/coding-standard/blob/master/doc/functions.md#slevomatcodingstandardfunctionsdisallownamedarguments) sniff.
 But we used Doctrine annotations, which almost "require" named arguments when converted to native attributes.
 - This one is highly opinionated, you can easily disable it as described above
 ```php
 class User {